mjhsu135/beautiful-jekyll/code-through.md

 #### Example:

 In Lab 04 Part II, Question 1, we were asked to find the ten most frequently- used words in the missions statements after stemming the data.
-In order to do so, we had to organize the data such that
+Here we will use <code>quanteda</code>
+to help with filtering and organizing the data.

 First we need to load in the mission statements of the different non-profit organizations.